RomanRnlt/vermittlungscode-checker/README.md

 ## Installation:
+1. Download ZIP file and unzip it
-1. Turn on Chrome developer options
+2. Turn on Chrome developer options
-2. Navigate type in URL: *chrome://extensions/*
+3. Navigate type in URL: *chrome://extensions/*
-3. Press in top left *Load unpacked extension*; *Entpackte Erweiterung laden*
+4. Press in top left *Load unpacked extension*; *Entpackte Erweiterung laden*
+5. Select the unziped folder
-4. Ready
+6. Ready

 **To deaktivate the Extension remove it or turn it off on chrome://extensions/**